KaranMishra3610/SleepWell/README.md

 - **SleepWell** is a solo-built, full-stack wellness experience that turns sleep improvement into a magical adventure — complete with quests, XP, calming rituals, bedtime stories, and AI insights.

-- **Local AI-first**: All ML — including webcam emotion recognition (via OpenCV + DeepFace), journal sentiment analysis (HuggingFace), and a custom sleep score model — runs entirely offline, ensuring privacy and responsiveness.(in local branch)
+- **Local AI-first: All core ML** — including webcam emotion recognition (OpenCV + DeepFace), journal sentiment analysis (Hugging Face), and a custom sleep score model — runs fully offline in both branches, ensuring privacy and responsiveness.
+Only the routine advisor LLM differs between branches (local vs Hugging Face API).

 - **LLM-Powered Routine Advisor**: A locally-run FLAN-T5 generates personalized tips from your habits — with a clever fallback engine using rule-based logic to gracefully handle hallucinations or repetition.